Skip to content

 Ethics of Using Computers

-What computer ethics are.
-Be ready to write five rules of ethical computer use.
-Topics include plagiarism, respecting privacy, not stealing software, and not harming others online.
+What computer ethics are, with rules like plagiarism, respecting privacy, not stealing software, and not harming others online.

 1. Computer Ethics